Cost & InsuranceHawaii

 Hawaii recognizes one midwifery credential for Medicaid purposes.

 Certified Nurse-Midwives (CNMs) are licensed by the Hawaii Board of Nursing as Advanced Practice Registered Nurses.
 CNM services are a federal Medicaid mandatory benefit.
-[1] However, midwifery practices cannot bill Med-QUEST directly, [2] which means CNM Medicaid coverage works through clinic-based or hospital-based billing arrangements rather than independent practice.
+[1] However, some Hawaii midwifery practices report being unable to bill Med-QUEST directly, [2] which means CNM Medicaid coverage works through clinic-based or hospital-based billing arrangements rather than independent practice.

 Certified Professional Midwives (CPMs) are not Med-QUEST-eligible.
 [2] Hawaii's structure limits CPM Medicaid billing to similarly-regulated arrangements as CMs (which are scarce).
 CPM-attended home birth is paid out of pocket.